-- · obtaining regulatory approval to commence a trial; - reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - · obtaining institutional review board, or IRB, approval at each site; - · recruiting suitable patients to participate in a trial and achieving an acceptable distribution of such patients based on treating institution and geography; - · patients not completing a trial or not completing post-treatment follow-up; - · clinical sites deviating from trial protocol, instructions or dropping out of a trial; - · adding new clinical trial sites; or - · manufacturing sufficient quantities of product candidate for use in clinical trials.
+- obtaining regulatory approval to commence a trial; - reaching agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining institutional review board, or IRB, approval at each site; - recruiting suitable patients to participate in a trial and achieving an acceptable distribution of such patients based on treating institution and geography; - patients not completing a trial or not completing post-treatment follow-up; - clinical sites deviating from trial protocol, instructions or dropping out of a trial; - regulatory agency-imposed clinical holds; - adding new clinical trial sites; or - manufacturing sufficient quantities of product candidate for use in clinical trials.

 We could encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by the Data Safety Monitoring Board, or DSMB, for such trial or by the FDA or other regulatory authorities.
-Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions, lack of adequate funding to continue the clinical trial or safety concerns raised by other clinical trials of therapies with similar mechanisms of action.
+Such authorities may impose a clinical hold or suspend or terminate a clinical trial due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, a negative finding from an inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions, lack of adequate funding to continue the clinical trial, or safety concerns raised by other clinical trials of therapies with similar mechanisms of action.